+Individual Presentations

-Individual Presentations Due Date: Each class from classes 3 thru 8 Weight: 25%
+Due Date: Each class from classes 3 thru 8

+Weight: 20%

-Individually, participants will work to develop, plan and deliver an 5-7-minute presentation based on one concept from the course.
+Individually, participants will work to develop, plan, and deliver a 5-7-minute presentation based on one concept from the course textbook.

 Using an excellent variety of presentation methods, participants will highlight key features and insights from their chosen concept and relate them to practical application, personal stories and information from course material and texts.